Start Chat

 Among the best international NGOs in India, Narayan Seva Sansthan is widely recognized for its work in healthcare, child welfare, education, disability support, and women’s empowerment.

-Narayan Seva Sansthan has earned recognition for transforming lives through corrective surgeries, free limb distribution, education support, skill training, and community welfare programs.
+Narayan Seva Sansthan has transformed countless lives through corrective surgeries, free artificial limb distribution, educational support, vocational training, and community welfare initiatives.

-The organization has a presence in multiple countries, including the USA, UK, Canada, Australia, Netherlands, Hong Kong, Japan, Singapore, South Africa, and Thailand.
+Its presence extends across several countries, including the USA, UK, Canada, Australia, Netherlands, Hong Kong, Japan, Singapore, South Africa, and Thailand.

-Through its humanitarian work, the organization continues to support people with disabilities, economically weaker families, and children in need.
+Through its ongoing humanitarian efforts, the organization continues to support people with disabilities, economically weaker families, and children who need care and opportunities.

 Save the Children

-Save the Children works in India for child welfare, education, nutrition, healthcare, and emergency response.
-It supports children from slum areas and helps secure a safe and healthy future.
+Save the Children works across India to improve child welfare, education, nutrition, healthcare, and emergency response.
+Its programs support children living in underserved communities and help create safer and healthier futures.

 UNICEF India

-UNICEF India works in child health, immunization, nutrition, sanitation, education, and protection through programs that reach millions of children and families, making it a leading name among international charity organizations in India.
+UNICEF India focuses on child health, immunization, nutrition, sanitation, education, and child protection.
+Its programs reach millions of children and families, making it one of the leading international charity organizations in India.

 CARE India

-CARE India focuses on women’s empowerment, maternal health, education, livelihood support, and disaster response.
-It is known for community-driven development and sustainable social initiatives.
+CARE India promotes women’s empowerment, maternal healthcare, education, livelihood support, and disaster response.
+The organization is well known for its community-based development programs and sustainable social initiatives.

 Oxfam India